Transition to war: Post-Cold War era

 With the end of the Cold War in the late 1980s and early 1990s, the Northern Ireland Peace Process and the Human Rights Act 1998 passing into law, these emergency powers and the legal framework that supported them became dated and needed re-examining.
 The Civil Contingencies Act 2004 was introduced to provide a new enabling power to introduce emergency regulations, but it cannot be used by the Government to alter the Human Rights Act 1998.

 What happens during the transition to war

 The following table gives examples of what could happen in a state of emergency and a transition to a war footing in the UK, and why, but these may not necessarily happen in the order listed or at all.

-"Reservists" are any members of the public who serve in the armed forces and emergency services on a part-time basis.
-Many will hold down regular civilian jobs and be called up on a "when needed" basis.
-Reserve forces include the Territorial Army, Royal Naval Reserve, Royal Air Force Volunteer Reserve, Royal Marines Reserve, retained firefighters and the Special Constabulary.
-Groups like the RNLI, the Salvation Army and the WRVS are charitable organisations but are pressed into service to supplement the civil defence, the armed forces and post-attack distribution of aid.
+The pre-strike event list for Square Leg featured the following simulated timeline of transition to war actions:

+A similar sequence was part of the pre-strike scenario for the cancelled Hard Rock exercise, but with some differences; for instance, the closure of schools began at a much earlier stage, the release of Protect and Survive advice was phased (newspaper inserts were published first, followed by a radio and television campaign), and the clearance of hospitals happened at a point where conventional warfighting was already in progress.
+The Hard Rock scenario additionally had prisons being cleared of all but a thousand inmates, with this step also being taken in the middle of conventional warfighting.